-Unit tests show that each individual component works independently.
-To show that the entire system is valid when put together, we also perform black box system integration tests.
-Black box tests assume no knowledge about how the system works.
-Simulation parameters are entered into a job script and output files analyzed, the same way a user would run HOOMD-blue.
+We also perform black box system integration tests to ensure that modules work together correctly.
+These validation tests assume no implementation specific knowledge.
+The tests enter simulation parameters in a job script and analyze output files the same way a user would run HOOMD-blue.

-In this paper, we choose to validate HOOMD-blue using the simple Lennard-Jones liquid.
-We plan to perform more system integration testing using other features, such as polymer and rigid body systems.
-Future test results will be published on the HOOMD-blue website~\cite{HOOMDWeb} and used to validate each new release version.

-In a complicated system of interacting code modules, there is no way to prove that a given code is correct.
-Instead, we compare against a baseline.
-LAMMPS~\cite{Plimpton1995} is an actively developed general purpose MD code.
-We run the same simulations in HOOMD-blue and LAMMPS and compare the results.

-We use the same methodology to also validate that HOOMD-blue running on the GPU produces the same results as on the CPU.
-Specifically, in versions 0.11.x and earlier, HOOMD-blue only computed values in single precision on the GPU.
-For some applications, double precision may be warranted~cite{Colberg2011}.